Universal jurisdiction: 2022 Russian invasion of Ukraine

 Universal jurisdiction investigations of war crimes in the 2022 Russian invasion of Ukraine were started under universal jurisdiction legislation of several individual states.
 States that started investigations included Germany, Lithuania, Spain and Sweden.

-Critiques
+Difficulties

 Accessibility of witnesses

 One of the major logistical issues a court may run into during an application of universal jurisdiction is the accessibility of witnesses.
 States do not have the legal authority to summon witnesses who currently reside abroad to appear before their national courts, nor do they always have access to the necessary witnesses or evidence needed to implicate a foreign national of crimes against humanity.